Peggy Ovire: Early life and education

 Ovire hails from Ughelli in Delta State, Nigeria.
 She was born into a family of six children of which she was the last born child of her parents.
-Ovire was born in Lagos state where she has now been living for the most part of her life.
+Ovire was born in Lagos state where she has been living for most part of her life.
 Ovire attended Itire Nursery and Primary School in Surulere and AUD Secondary School which is also situated in Surulere, Lagos State.

-Ovire for her post secondary school education enrolled in Delta State University, Abraka but eventually would complete it at Ambrose Alli University where she obtained a Bachelor of Science degree in Banking and Finance.
+Ovire, for her post-secondary school education enrolled in Delta State University, Abraka but eventually would complete it at Ambrose Alli University where she obtained a Bachelor of Science degree in Banking and Finance.

 Career

-Ovire before her debut into the Nigerian movie industry Nollywood, began her career as a model as she described in an interview with The Punch print media house.
+Ovire, before her debut into the Nigerian movie industry Nollywood, began her career as a model as she described in an interview with The Punch print media house.
 She further explained her first ever movie was one produced by Uche Nancy.
-Ovire’s movie career came into limelight with her role in the TV series titled Husbands of Lagos.
+Ovire’s movie career came into the limelight with her role in the TV series titled Husbands of Lagos.
 Ovire claimed the TV series brought her notability and she had become recognizable outside of her home country Nigeria. she was part of the cast crew in Rising Sun alongside Ifeanyi Kalu.